FOR IMMEDIATE RELEASE

 Jessica Stern, Executive Director of OutRight Action International, commented on the win in Taiwan saying,

-“This is a great victory for Taiwan and for all of Asia.
+“This is a great victory for the region.
 Taiwanese activists have been campaigning for years to achieve this outcome and all of their efforts have paid off in full.
 Amidst conservative pushback against LGBTIQ rights and equality in other parts of Asia, this is much welcomed good news and reason to celebrate.
 Love trumps hate.”

 Jean Chong, OutRight Action International’s Program Field Coordinator, reflected on how this decision might impact the wider Asian region saying,